 Snug Harbour Rear Range Lighthouse was declared a Recognized Federal Heritage Building in 2007.
 In bestowing this honour, the Federal Heritage Buildings Review Office noted the lighthouses architectural value:

 The Snug Harbour Rear Range Lighttower is a good example of a distinctive variation of combined dwelling and lighttower in a single compact building, a type used most frequently in minor coasted lights in remote locations.
 It is notable for its vernacular qualities, its balanced composition and good proportions, its tapered tower rising from the centre of the roof, and its distinctive day marker.Though there were some issues in getting it built, Snug Harbour Rear Range Lighthouse has stood up to the elements over the years and has rightly been recognized as a unique maritime building.
+In 2016, Snug Harbour Rear Range Lighthouse was recognized as a heritage lighthouse under the Heritage Lighthouse Protection Act of 2008.

 |Position||History||Light Characteristics||Focal Height||Nominal Range||Description/Height of tower above ground|